beehive-lab/TornadoVM/docs/source/benchmarking.rst

 Benchmarks
 ----------------------

-Currently the benchmark runner script extends to the following
+Currently the benchmark runner script can execute the following benchmarks:
-benchmarks:

 .. code:: bash